I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-getnextsiblingitem.md

 <p>If the method succeeds, it stores a pointer to the next sibling item in <i>ppISiblingItem</i> and returns S_OK.
 If there are no more items in the folder, the method returns S_FALSE.
 If the method fails, it returns a standard COM error code. </p>

 ## -remarks
-<p>Minidrivers obtain a pointer to the first child item in a folder by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543878">IWiaDrvItem::GetFirstChildItem</a>.
-Minidrivers can then obtain the sibling items of this child item in the folder by making successive calls to <b>IWiaDrvItem::GetNextSiblingItem</b>.</p>

-<p>Minidrivers obtain a pointer to the first child item in a folder by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543878">IWiaDrvItem::GetFirstChildItem</a>.
+<p>Minidrivers obtain a pointer to the first child item in a folder by calling <a href="image.iwiadrvitem_getfirstchilditem">IWiaDrvItem::GetFirstChildItem</a>.
 Minidrivers can then obtain the sibling items of this child item in the folder by making successive calls to <b>IWiaDrvItem::GetNextSiblingItem</b>.</p>

 ## -requirements
 <table>